 A bunion is a bony bump, usually near the joint at the base of the big toe.
 Bunions are readily apparent in many people and not only are they painful, but they can be unsightly.
 The faulty mechanical structure of the foot along with certain foot types will predispose one to this common foot deformity.
 As bunions worsen, they can cause basic foot gear to become discomforting and daily walking to become painful.

-Causes
+What Causes Bunions?

 • Heredity: Bunions can be genetic, and run in families